akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 ### Disabling TLS security features, at your own risk

 > **Warning:**
-It is highly discouraged to disable any of the security features of TLS, however do acknowlage that workarounds may sometimes be needed.
+It is highly discouraged to disable any of the security features of TLS, however do acknowledge that workarounds may sometimes be needed.
 Before disabling any of the features one should consider if they may be solvable *within* the TLS world, for example by [trusting a certificate](http://typesafehub.github.io/ssl-config/WSQuickStart.html), or [configuring the trusted cipher suites](http://typesafehub.github.io/ssl-config/CipherSuites.html) etc.
 If disabling features is indeed desired, we recommend doing so for *specific connections*,